The Samsung S9 has a great camera - just like other phones

 That's because other high-end phone cameras — nowadays, one of the major differentiators between phones — are also pretty darned good.
 If your phone is recent, it probably already has a decent camera.
 Technology has improved to the point that it's really hard to tell the difference between them.

 In many of our test shots, the S9 outperformed the best of its rivals — Apple's iPhone X, Google's Pixel 2 XL and Samsung's own Galaxy Note 8.
-But usually there was little obvious difference beyond color variation, which comes down to personal preference.
+Photos had more detail and less distortion.
+But unless you magnify images for closer inspection, usually there's little obvious difference beyond color variation, which comes down to personal preference.
 In a few cases, the S9 performed worse than all three.

 The phone comes out March 16 with a starting price of $720 through Samsung and T-Mobile and nearly $800 through other major U.S. carriers.
 Here's a look at what the S9 offers.